 - After his death, the pathologist stole his brain.

 47. Albert Einstein Fun Facts For Kids – Fun Facts About Albert Einstein

 - Albert Einstein began speaking at the age of four years.

 - In childhood, he was nicknamed “the dopey one”.

 - He never wore socks.

-- His did not always comb his bushy hair.
+- He did not always comb his bushy hair.

-- He loved music and learned violin from his mother during his early age.
+- He loved music and learned violin from his mother at an early age.